Tetranychus urticae

 You'll first notice the yellow, egg-like larvae appearing on the top sides of the foliage.
 After a few seconds of inspection, minuscule black and white flies will be parading over the whole plant, including the soil, stem and flowers.
 Yellow, dark patches will quickly develop within the next few days once an infestation takes over.
 Thrips can be a very damaging pest as they'll scrape the cell membranes off from the leaf - action must be taken immediately for the prevention of death.

-The larvae, sometimes known as 'instars' travel slower than the black adults but can cause the same level of damage in a short time frame.
+What are the yellow maggot/larvae shaped bugs on my houseplants?
+This is exactly what the larvae of a Thrip will look like on leaves, which travel a little slower than the black adults but can cause the same level of damage in a short time frame.

 Both sides of the leaves, but mostly on the top-side.
 They tend to attack middle-aged growth and will quickly destroy new growth if exposed.